FusionAuth/fusionauth-site/DocsDevREADME.md

 * customization: how to customize FusionAuth
 * premium features: any paid features should go here
 * APIs: all api docs
+* Release notes: our release notes.

 Please don't add a top level section.

-If you need a third level indentation, add the "tertiary" class to the list element.
+If you need third level indentation, add the "tertiary" class to the list element.

 ```
 <li class="tertiary {% if page.url == "/docs/v1/tech/identity-providers/external-jwt/" %}active{% endif %}"><a href="/docs/v1/tech/identity-providers/external-jwt/">Overview</a></li>